repoze/repoze.what/docs/source/Manual/GettingStarted.rst

 What's next?
 ------------

-Now you are ready to control authorization in your application with `predicates` (:mod:`repoze.what.predicates`)!
+Now you are ready to control authorization in your application with :mod:`predicates <repoze.what.predicates>`!